Plavit/E2B-hackathon-datalyzer/README.md

 ## How we built it
 It is an AI hackathon, we used AI (cursor FTW), vibe coding and coffee.
 Anyway, specifically:
-- agentic backend is via E2B sandboxing (obviously) and LLM API calls
+- Agentic backend is via E2B sandboxing (obviously) and LLM API calls, we use OpenAI
-- internal logic is vibe-coded in python
+- Internal logic is vibe-coded in python
+- Dependencies: pandas, pyarrow, fastparquet, python-docx, PyPDF2, openai, dash
-- frontend is using Plotly dash
+- Frontend is using Plotly D

 Start of hackathon when we refined the idea: ca. 🕚11AM:
 TBD image